Ak5hay01/Kotlin-Material-Design-Example/README.md

 # Material-Design-Example

 I have implemented a small example of material design in Android.
 Material design is very handy and easy to use, if you want to do the validation.
 I have tried to implement example with "TextInputLayout" but there are also other components in material design.
+You can add custom icons or inbuilt icons, add click events for the icons and so on

 Material design link: https://material.io/develop/android/docs/getting-started